Beccles

 Beccles (/ˈbɛkəlz/ BEK-əlz) is a market town and civil parish in the East Suffolk district, in the county of Suffolk, England.
 The town is located along the A145 and A12 roads, situated 16 mi south-east of Norwich and 33 mi north-northeast of Ipswich.
 Nearby towns include Lowestoft to the east and Great Yarmouth to the north-east.
 The town lies on the River Waveney on the edge of The Broads National Park.

-It had a population at the 2011 census of 10,123.
-Worlingham is a suburb of Beccles; the combined population is 13,868.
-Beccles twinned with Petit-Couronne in France in 1978.
+It had a population at the 2021 census of 10,069.
+Beccles is twinned with Petit-Couronne in France, and has been since 1978.